victor-flindt/dactyl-cc-viggo/README.md

 ![wiring diagram](images/wiring_diagram.png)

-The wiring diagram shown is for the right keybaord, but mirror it exactly the same for the left.
-However please **beaware** that the wiring for the arduinos is **not** the same, note that the rows for the right side is flipped, the column placements are the same, but the row pins are switched.
+The wiring diagram shown is for the left side of the keybaord, but mirror it exactly the same for the right side.
+However please **beaware** that the wiring for the Arduinos is **not** the same, note that the columns for the right side is flipped compared to the left, the row placements are the same, but the columns pins are switched.

 ## qmk_flahser tool